slatedocs/slate/source/includes/administration/_billing_settings.md

 `id`<br/>*UUID* | The configured billing settings' id.
 `organization.id`<br/>*UUID* | The organization id that the billing settings are linked to.
 It cannot be changed.
 `version`<br/>*integer* | The billing settings version.
-`daysBeforeAutoDraft`<br/>*integer* | The number of days after the billing date to continue gathering missing customer usage before the invoice is drafted.
+`daysBeforeAutoDraft`<br/>*integer* | The number of days after the billing date to continue gathering missing customer usage before the invoice is marked in review.
 Cannot be less than 2 days.
-`daysBeforeAutoApproval`<br/>*integer* | The number of days to review a draft invoice before it is automatically issued to the customer.
+`daysBeforeAutoApproval`<br/>*integer* | The number of days to review an in review invoice before it is automatically issued to the customer.
 `daysBeforeAutoPayment`<br/>*integer* | The number of days after the invoice has been issued before the customer's credit card is automatically charged.
 `bccEmails`<br/>*Array[string]* | List of email addresses to include as BCC when sending emails to customers upon billing exceptions.
 `daysBeforeCardWarnings`<br/>*Array[integer]* | Specify the number of days before notifying a customer of an expiring credit card.
 You can specify 1 to 5 values between 1 and 60.